-Basics of Acoustics in an Office
+Basics of Acoustics and Soundproofing in an Office and Examples

 If ceilings do not fit into the design concept, absorptive materials can be wall mounted.
 Office environs will achieve even more effective absorption by spreading treatment evenly throughout the room to reduce the overall RT60 (reverberation time).
 For best results it is better to avoid lumping panels in one area.
 Reflections are going to bounce off all walls and ceiling.
 Treating just one wall will result in flutter echo on the untreated wall.
 So spread them out evenly in the space.
 Check out this article on the guys at Strymon who called us to help with the boominess of their warehouse-like space.
 We provided a highly effective solution with our 242 Acoustic Panels.
 Whether ceiling or wall mounted, the improvement will be felt in lower voice levels for employees.
 Sound will not build up as strongly with the reduced reflection.
 GIK Acoustics provides professional advice and guidance and offers solutions that will meet your business needs and budgetary requirements.

 Follow this link for a General Services Administration (GSA) white paper “How to achieve acoustic comfort in the contemporary office”

 How to set up and use REW In this video we show you how [...]

 How Acoustic Diffusers Work And Which One Is Right For You In this video [...]

 Get Your Room Sound Right For FREE!
 In this video we are giving a [...]

 Designer Tips: The Significance of “Clouds” with Mike Major

 When people reach out to us at GIK for acoustic advice, we never have any [...]